thetardigrades/SolanaGameServer-SDK/README.md

 For best understanding of the current state of this project, see todo_and_status.md.

-*Solana Game Server is not directly owned or maintained by Solana Labs.
-The name 'Solana Game Server' is used instead of a codename to reduce ambiguity.
-Name suggestions welcome.
+*Solana Game Server is neither related to Solana Labs or the Solana Foundation.
+The name 'Solana Game Server' is as its name suggests - a Game Server on Solana.

 permalink: solanagameserver.com
 web3 games (WIP): tardigrades.fun